Images and photon regions of continuous photon sphere spacetime: Introduction

 The image of a massive compact object is intrinsically linked to the properties of its photon spheres.
+Apart from black hole images, gravitational lensing is another observable phenomenon closely related to the photon sphere \cite{Tsukamoto:2021caq}.
 In Schwarzschild spacetime, the photon sphere is an unstable circular orbit at radius $r=3M$, where $M$ is the black hole mass.
 Other spherically symmetric spacetimes can admit multiple isolated photon spheres.
 In axisymmetric but non-rotating spacetimes, the photon sphere becomes prolate on the meridional plane, losing perfect spherical symmetry \cite{Chen:2025cwi}.
 When photon orbits become non-circular, non-closed, or when the spacetime is dynamic, the conventional notion of a photon sphere faces conceptual challenge.
 Several attempts to generalize the definition have been proposed \cite{Claudel:2000yi,Amo:2023ofn}.
 For example, in Boyer-Lindquist coordinates, the photon region of a Kerr black hole comprises unstable bound photon orbits oscillating latitudinally between fixed boundaries while maintaining a constant radius.
 Similar photon region structures appear in other rotating spacetimes.
 There has been substantial progress in the study of photon spheres \cite{Hod:2013jhd,Hod:2020pim,Hod:2012ax}.
+In \cite{DiFilippo:2024poc}, the authors study the self-gravitating effect of a photon sphere .
+They find that the mass of such a photon sphere modifies the external spacetime metric, which in turn can lead to the formation of additional photon spheres.
+Furthermore, under certain conditions, this process may even produce a continuous distribution of photon sphere.
 Notably, Hod recently investigated a class of spherically symmetric, self-gravitating isotropic (SSSGI) matter configurations in general relativity (GR) \cite{Hod:2025bsf}.
 Intriguingly, this spacetime features an infinite continuum of photon spheres existing between radii $r_-$ and $r_+$.
 Since photon sphere structure largely determines optical appearance, this configuration naturally raises fascinating questions about its observational image.
 In this work, we present a systematic analysis of this remarkable problem.

 This paper is organized as follows.
 In Section \ref{S2}, we provide a brief introduction to the SSSGI spacetime with CPS.
 Section \ref{S3} investigates its image formed by a thin accretion disk.
 For comparison, Section \ref{S4} analyzes the image produced by spherically symmetric accretion.
 Section \ref{S5} explores the construction of a rotating spacetime with CPS.
 Finally, we summarize our conclusions and discuss future directions in Section \ref{S6}.